Matthew 5:21-37

 The purpose of the Ten Commandments, historically, was to prevent feuding and thereby halt internally generated group annihilation.
 Honor-shame societies are (conflict) societies; hence challenges (to one's honor) within a group can escalate and actually lead to such annihilation. ...

-What the scenes described in these (passages) offer is a way out of the honor-shame impasse that (otherwise) requires taking satisfaction (which may escalate to group self-annihilation).
+(passages) offer is a way out of the honor-shame impasse that (otherwise) requires taking satisfaction (which may escalate to group self-annihilation).
 If repentance, reconciliation, generosity, or the intervention of third parties exist, feuding rooting in honor need not mar the social landscape of (the followers of Jesus).

 I have added the non-italicized (comments in brackets).